ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 };
 ```

-> The field has to be `nullable`, as that is the default value for empty files.
+> The file field has to be `nullable`, as that is the default value for empty files.
 If you want the upload to be optional, set the field to `nullish`, to allow `undefined` as well.

 Then you need a form with the proper [enctype](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/enctype) value on the form, and a file input field: